Chaos in self-gravitating many-body systems: Lyapunov time dependence of $N$ and the influence of general relativity: Implementation of the numerical method

-In Brutus, the $i$-parallellization scheme is implemented, i.e. in the double force loop, the outer for-loop is parallelized \cite{2002NewA....7..373M}.
-The numbers in arbitrary-precision data type are converted to an array of characters, which are subsequently communicated through MPI.
-Once received, the data type is converted back to arbitrary-precision variables.
+In Brutus, the $i$-parallellization scheme is implemented, that is, in the double-force loop, the outer for-loop is parallelized ( \cite{2002NewA....7..373M}).
+The numbers in arbitrary-precision data type are converted into an array of characters that are subsequently communicated through MPI.
+When it is received, the data type is converted back into arbitrary-precision variables.